Samruddhi1517/Samruddhi1517/README.md

 ## Hi there 👋

 # 💫 About Me:
-👩‍🎓I am Computer Science student with a strong interest in software development, web technologies, and machine learning.<br>💻I possess good problem-solving skills, a quick learning ability, and a passion for creating user-friendly and efficient applications.<br>👩‍💻I am eager to apply my technical knowledge and grow professionally in a challenging environment.<br>
+👩‍🎓I am Computer Science student with a strong interest in software development, web technologies, and machine learning.I possess good problem-solving skills, a quick learning ability, and a passion for creating user-friendly and efficient applications.I am eager to apply my technical knowledge and grow professionally in a challenging environment.

 ## 🌐 Socials: